 - I have often heard the opinion that it is not profitable to produce starch from specialized varieties of potato on not the most productive lines of domestic plants.
 That profitability is preserved only when dealing with waste that farmers give for a penny.
 This is not true?

-- This is a difficult question.
-We must understand that we can never offer farmers a price for potatoes higher than the price at which stores buy this product.
-But the plant has advantages: it is possible to conclude a contract for growing large volumes and for delivering the product for a long time.
+- It's a difficult question.
+We must understand that we will never be able to offer farmers a price for potatoes higher than the price at which stores buy this product.
+But the plant has its advantages: you can conclude a contract for growing large volumes and for the supply of the product over a long period.

 In my opinion, farmers can pre-allocate part of the area for growing food potatoes, and part - for products for processing, and thus get the opportunity "not to put eggs in one basket", which is important in the current situation.